BartSte/fzf-help/README.md

 - `CLI_OPTIONS_REGEX`: regex to match the command line options in the `--help` documentation.
 Check the `cli_options` command for the default value.

-- `CLI_OPTIONS_CMD`: controls which command is used to retrieve the command line options.
+- `HELP_MESSAGE_CMD`: controls which command is used to retrieve the command line options.
 Here, the `$cmd` variable is the command to get the options for.
 Defaults to `$cmd --help`.
 You can use `man $cmd` if you want to use the man page instead of the `--help` documentation.